anoobhov/anoobhov/README.md

 ---

-> "Programming is like writing a book... except your readers are a compiler, an interpreter, and yelling, 'It's not working!'" 🤖
+> "Programming is like writing a book... except your readers are a compiler, an interpreter yelling, 'It's not working!'" 🤖